 Opioid Use Disorder | Medication-Assisted Treatment

 MaineHealth shares your concerns about how the opioid epidemic is affecting our communities.
-Our providers work to treat pain safely and effectively, while lowering the risk that opioids can be to you, your friends, neighbors or loved ones.
-You can trust MaineHealth to share what we know about opioids and share what we’re doing to improve the care of our patients.
-You will find information about opioid use disorder, resources for patients and families to stay safe and alternative ways to treat pain.
-If you have any questions about the use of opioids in your medical care, please do not hesitate to ask your healthcare provider.
+Here you will find information about opioid use disorder, resources for patients and families to stay safe and alternative ways to treat pain.
+If you have any questions about the use of opioids in your medical care, please do not hesitate to ask your health care provider.

 What are opioids?

-Opioids are a medicine, prescribed to treat medium-to-severe pain of any type.
-They lessen the feeling of pain, but do not treat the injury causing the pain or take away all of the pain.
+Opioids are medicines that may be prescribed to treat medium-to-severe pain of any type.
+They lessen the feeling of pain, but do not treat the injury causing the pain.

 What is Opioid Use Disorder (OUD)?